QualiTorque/torque-vs-code-extensions/README.md

 Although a local, real-time syntax validation finds the most common errors in your blueprint/application/service files, you can still ask Torque to check for errors on the server-side.
 Open any of the blueprint's files in your repository and use the code lens command to start the validation:

 ![validation](https://user-images.githubusercontent.com/8643801/136206637-b4a8f19c-1db4-47dd-82f8-8bf8976d0303.gif)

-## Getting Started

-**Prerequisite:**
-* **python>=3.6** installed on your system.

-- Install the extension from the Marketplace.
-- VS Code may require you to reload it.
-Make sure you do that.
-- If VS Code can't find the python you have installed, you will need to provide its path in the popup that appears or directly in VS Code settings (under __pyhon.pythonPath__)
-- Open any folder with a Torque blueprint repository and get an enhanced experience working on your Torque files!

-The extension will be activated automatically when loading Torque's blueprint, application, or service YAMLs located in a [blueprint repository folder structure](https://community.qtorque.io/developing-blueprints-61/setting-up-a-blueprint-repository-258), or when opening the Torque view in the activity bar.